-Benchmarks provides a unified and expert voice on child welfare, mental health, juvenile justice and developmental disabilities issues.
+Benchmarks provides a unified and expert voice on child welfare, mental health, intellectual/developmental disabilities and substance use issues.
 Benchmarks staff understands behavioral health and what is necessary to effectively influence the various aspects of the human services network including the local and state entities, private and public provider and funding sources that are a part of this system.

 Advocacy efforts are educational and recognize effective and efficient practices.
 Advocacy and education are essential to Benchmarks and to the state so that those children, adults and families with vital needs for support are not overlooked.
 Instead they must have a system of support so that these individuals and families can overcome issues that without assistance could make them long term challenges to the communities and state rather than contributing citizenry.

 Benchmarks provides representation before the legislature and state agencies on policy and implementation issues impacting member services and funding.
 Grass roots advocacy, studies to support quality behavioral healthcare services, and proactive legislative work to introduce bills supporting member needs are all a part of the daily and ongoing work of Benchmarks.